ahives/HareDu2/README.md

 ### Diagnostics API

 The Diagnostics API sits atop the Snapshot API, providing a means to scan snapshot data for issues.
-Each snapshot makes one or more calls to the Broker API methods aggregating the metric data into a developer-friendly object.
-Each snapshot is then captured on a timeline that can be then flushed to disk or saved to a database.
+This API consists of what we call *diagnostic probes* whose purpose is to analyze a particular set of data from a particular snapshot and returns a result of that analysis back to the calling *diagnostic scan*.
+A diagnostic scan looks at the entire snapshot and determines which probes should be called.
+The ```DiagnosticScanner``` is the single point of contact to analyzing snapshot data with the Diagnostic API.

 #### Registering API objects
 The very first thing you need to do is register/initialize the appropriate objects you will need to perform diagnostic scans on snapshot data captured from the RabbitMQ broker.
 To do that you have two options, that is, initialize the objects yourself, managing the associated lifetime scopes of said objects or use one of the supported IoC containers.
 Currently, HareDu 2 supports only two IoC containers; Autofac and .NET Core, respectively.